whitefusionhq/ellisflutes_site/src/_world_flutes/xiao.md

 It is the grandfather of what later became the shakuhachi flute after it migrated to Japan in the 14th century.

 There are many varieties of xiao, with different design characteristics.
 I make two distinct types of xiao:  The bei xiao and the tang xiao.
+And there are sub-types for each of these: the full length (classical) xiao, and the new compact xiao.

+The classical xiao follows the traditional Chinese bei xiao design, featuring a longer body with a tuning hole matrix in the lower part of the flute.
+This flute copies the traditional aesthetic, and they range in length from 30" up to as much as 36" for the lowest version.

+The Compact Xiao eliminates the tuning hole matrix and shortens the body of the xiao, at the same time eliminating some of the decorative ornaments.
+The makes for a shorter instrument (about 8" shorter on average) which is easier to pack and travel with, which is also less costly because there is less labor involved.

+In terms of sound and performance there is no measureable difference, so it is an aesthetic choice on the part of the player.

-Both of these are eight hole instruments with tremendous range.
+Both the bei xiao and the Tang xiao are eight hole instruments with tremendous range.
 The bei xiao typically has a capped mouthpiece.
 This means that it is sealed at the mouthpiece end and has a small aperture cut into it through which the player blows.
 The cap is made from ebonite (natural hard rubber).
 I also make un-capped (open ended versions) of this style that are available upon request as a custom option.
 The bei xiao favors a narrow bore to impart a distinct timbre that is valued for classical Chinese music.

 The tang xiao has a slightly larger bore and plays the exact same scale over the same range.
 However, the tang mouthpiece is quite different, having a wider and shallower "notch" much more akin to the Japanese Shakuahchi.
 This different mouthpiece gives the xiao a different voice and slightly different playing characteristics.